 Hence there is no current flow on the ground plane, which is very positive for low level resolution as ground is the reference point for all signals.

 Another aspect is an improved dampening of the speaker, being pushed and tied by two amps.

 Remote controlled custom made Alps Pot with linear characteristics which has a significantly better matching between channels than any log pot.
 It has special taps, where adding a resistor of a dedicated value we may convert the characteristic perfectly to the characteristics of the human ear, without the disadvantage of poor channel matching that in the nature of a log pot.

 The power supply is another basic part with significant sonic influence on the overall sound.
-After trying out different topologies here, it turned out that a professional switching power supply developed by us was a perfect match and sounded much better than various transformer-based solutions and other switching power supplies we tried.
+After trying out different topologies, it turned out that a professional switching power supply we developed was a perfect match and sounded much better than various transformer-based solutions and other switching power supplies we tried.